-I'm pleased to present the annual Gender Pay Gap report for 2020.
-Promoting gender equality is a priority for Regent's University London.
+I am pleased to present the annual Gender Pay Gap report for 2022.

+Promoting gender equality is a priority for the University.
 We're committed to fostering an inclusive culture which promotes equality, values diversity and maintains a working, learning and social environment in which the rights and dignity of all colleagues and students are respected.

-As an employer with more than 250 employees it's a legal requirement for the University to report its gender pay gap based on the snapshot date of 5 April 2020.
-As part of this, we report the following data:
+As an employer with more than 250 employees it's a legal requirement for the University to report its gender pay gap based on the snapshot date of 5 April 2021.
+As part of this we report we report the following data: